Helena Ricketts loves cooking from scratch and sharing her recipes with anyone who wants to try something new in the world of food.

 Another great thing about this recipe is that there are three slight variations that you can try.
 For those of you who are fans of just the top portion of the muffins, I have instructions on how you can bake these in a great little silicone shallow muffin pan that will give you a crispy edge with minimal muffin bottom boredom.
 I love this method, and if you don't have one of these pans but are a fan of the muffin caps, you should really get one.
 I didn't realize how much I actually do like just the tops until I started using a muffin top pan!

-The other two variations are full size muffins.
-One type I left plain and added some lovely plump raisins to the other just to mix it up a bit.
+The other two variations are full-size muffins.
+For one type, I left it plain and added some lovely plump raisins to the other just to mix it up a bit.
 I imagine that any type of dried fruit would be amazing in these.
-Banana, cranberries or dried apples come to mind immediately and will be an addition to the next batch of these muffins in my house.
+Bananas, cranberries or dried apples come to mind immediately and will be an addition to the next batch of these muffins in my house.

 Above all, enjoy!

 - 1 1/2 cups flour

 - 1/3 cup sugar

 - 1/2 teaspoon nutmeg

 - 1 cup pumpkin puree